504 Plan for Anxiety: Evidence-Based Accommodations and

 Shared understanding of the plan's goal.
 Every plan should include a statement of intent: "The goal of this plan is to build the student's capacity to access learning with reduced support over time.
 Accommodations will be reviewed and faded as tolerance increases."
 This sentence protects the team from a legal perspective and sets the right expectation with the student and family.

 You did not write the 504 Plan.
-You implement it, every day, in every lesson, and your implementation quality determines whether it works.
+You use it, every day, in every lesson, and your implementation quality determines whether it works.

 The most important thing you do is distinguish between a student using an accommodation and a student avoiding work.
 These look different.
 A student using extended time who is working steadily through the assessment is using their accommodation.
 A student using extended time who is sitting with their head down and producing nothing is avoiding.
 Both situations require different responses, and the 504 team needs your observations to make good decisions at reviews.

-An IEP can include specially designed instruction in social-emotional skills, a therapeutic component delivered by a licensed school counsellor within the school day, a crisis plan with defined staff roles, and specialist consultation from a school psychologist.
+An IEP can include specially designed instruction in social-emotional skills.
+It can also include therapy delivered by a licensed school counsellor during the school day.
+It may have a crisis plan with clear staff roles and specialist consultation from a school psychologist.
 These are not things a 504 Plan can mandate.

 If a student has an existing 504 Plan and their anxiety is worsening rather than improving, the team needs to meet, not wait for the annual review.
 Request a meeting, bring your observational data, and make the case that the current plan is not producing the intended outcome.
 If progress has stalled completely, see our guide on what to do when IEP progress stalls, which addresses the same fundamental question of what to do when a support plan is not working.

 The lesson for US teachers and 504 coordinators is not that the formal 504 document is unnecessary.
 It is not.
 Students with anxiety need legal protection, clear documentation, and consistent implementation.
 But the 504 document should read like a teaching plan, not a liability checklist.
 The best 504 plans for anxiety feel like what a reflective teacher would naturally do for that student, written down with specificity and a review date.
-A growth mindset approach to the 504 Plan itself, viewing it as a working document that evolves as the student grows, rather than a fixed entitlement, brings it closer to the spirit of effective differentiation in both systems.
+A growth mindset approach means viewing the 504 Plan as a working document that changes as the student grows.
+This is better than seeing it as a fixed entitlement.
+This approach brings it closer to the spirit of effective differentiation in both systems.

 Extended time template: "[Student] will receive [X]% additional time for all assessments in [Grade X].
 Assessments will be completed in [Room/Location] to reduce distraction.
 At the [date] review, the team will consider reducing extended time to [Y]% based on [assessment performance data and teacher observation notes from the previous grading period]."